loaderImage

 Good news!
 Yes you can change your premium payment frequency after buying a term insurance plan.

-There are four different term insurance premium payment frequencies.
-They are:
+There are four different premium payment frequencies in term insurance:

 • Monthly - you pay the premium every month